 The Canadian Canoe Museum inspires connection, curiosity and new understanding.

-Come to the museum for some Halloween fun!
-Make a fall or a spooky light scene.
+What do cedar strip canoes and this craft have in common?
+Nails!!!
+Join us at the museum from 10:30-4 to make a beautiful piece of string art.
 While you're here, be sure to visit our family-friendly museum areas to put on a puppet play, paddle a canoe, build a link-n-log camp, set the camp table and more.
 Our Family Drop-in Activities happen every last Saturday of the month.
 These drop-ins are always free with museum admission or Family Membership.
-Remember, Family Membership is only $50 per year, and includes unlimited free…Find out more »
+Remember,…Find out more »

 MUSEUM on the move